Sanglorian/orcus/Orcus Rulebook - current.md

 #### Wisdom Checks

-The GM might call for a Wisdom check when you try to accomplish tasks like the following:

-- Get a gut feeling about what course of action to follow
+The GM might call for a Wisdom check when you try to accomplish tasks that require perceptiveness and intuition, that do not fall under the Dungeoneering, Heal, Insight and Perception skills.
+An example could be getting a gut feeling about what course of action to follow.
-- Discern whether a seemingly dead or living creature is undead

 #### Skill Checks